Plays

 Charlie: Finding out what?

-Jake: (exasperated) What?
-Who killed Roger Rabbit, you fool, that’s what!
+Jake: (exasperated) What do you mean What?
+Who framed Roger Rabbit, you fool, that’s what!
 Are you totally insane?
-Don’t you know that…. before friendship….
+Don’t you know that friendship…

-Jake: (sarcastic) Yeah, and if the Holy Virgin or that carpenter of hers fessed up, nobody, nobody would dare cancelling...
-Xmas! (pauses, sad) I just want the unspeakable... the unspeakable... to be spoken... by you! (pauses, angry) But the fox nothing….
+Jake: (sarcastic) Yeah, and if the Holy Virgin or that carpenter of hers fessed up, nobody, nobody would cancel Xmas! (pauses, sad) I just want the unspeakable… the unspeakable….to be spoken…. by you! (pauses, angry) But the fox nothing….

 Charlie: The fox?
 Roger the Fox?